Added Privacy for Your Patio or Deck

 Curtains are an excellent option.
 Aside from style, they can also double as an insect barrier.
 Aesthetically, you can choose the design based on your personal design tastes, creating a high-end oasis vibe if you like.

-Privacy screens are another option that can even be a DIY project but you should consider to hire professional porch contractors like us – ACA Porch & Deck Builders Chicago.
+Privacy screens are another option that can even be a DIY project but you should consider to hire professional porch builders near me Chicago like us – ACA Porch & Deck Builders Chicago.
 You could create a privacy screen around your decking by building a custom one from the bottom up based on your porch size or can even repurpose old doors or another upcycled item.

 Sound Barriers for Your Patio or Deck